pixijs/pixi-typescript/README.md

 The pixi-tests.ts attempts to keep up with the [latest examples](https://github.com/pixijs/examples)

-Any advice, suggestions on improvements would be appreciatated.
+Any advice, suggestions or improvements would be appreciated.

 *Note That Spine and its Examples are not yet done.*